bigfishh/rails-bootstrap-workshop/README.md

 ## What is Bootstrap?
 * Bootstrap is a CSS framework.
 * CSS frameworks are libraries with CSS code already written for you.
 It allows for easier web design.
-* Most CSS frameworks comes with grid layouts, button/form design, and typography
+* Most CSS frameworks comes with grid layouts, button/form design, and typography.
+* Since there are a number of different designs and styles that comes with this library, in this walk-through we'll only be covering the basics.

 ## Implementation
 * There's a number of different ways to implement Bootstrap into your application.